stasson/vue-mdc-adapter/components/toolbar/README.md

 is scrolled to the top, and gain elevation when a user begins to scroll down the page.
 Toolbars also support anchored only last row at the top behavior.
-For toolbars with this modifier, only the last row will be anchored at the top, while the rest of toolbar scrolls off.
+For toolbars with this modifier, only the last row will be anchored at the top, while the rest of the toolbar scrolls off.

 Flexible behavior can be added to mdc-toolbar, where the height of the toolbar changes as the user scrolls.
 Flexible is defined as a modifier class of toolbar